YouriAckx/trapped/README.md

 ## Demo

-[Play it here](http://trapped.ackx.net/) from any recent browser.
+[Play it here](https://play.sugoi.be/trapped) from any recent browser.
 Mouse click or tap to move around.

 ## Gameplay

 You are trapped in a labyrinth.
-The trick: the walls only appear as you get close to them.
+The trick: the walls only appear as you get close to them!

 ![Walls hidden](/assets/img/screenshots/hidden.png)